Abdallahosama55/Abdallah-Osama-portfolio/README.md

 </center>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">Abdallah Osama</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://abdallahosama55.github.io/Abdallah-Osama-portfolio/" target="_blank">Abdallah</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.